Oberon00/cpptutorial/proc/types-and-vars.rst

    means the same as ``1.0``.
 .. [#inputerr] We will cover what happens when you enter an invalid value later; for now, just enter something correct.
+.. [#oddbits] Yes, there are/were exotic platforms were a byte does not have 8 bit.